 GDC Observatory

-The Gravity Discovery Centre Observatory is part of the Gravity Precinct and shares its bushland with the AIGO research centre and the Zadko Telescope and the USAFA Falcon Telescope Network.
-The observatory boasts professional staff and five telescopes including the largest for public viewing in WA.
-Events include their Monster Telescope, Indigenous Astronomy and specialised astronomy sessions.
-Located under dark skies, it is an hours drive north of Perth.
+The Gravity Discovery Centre Observatory is part of the Gravity Precinct and shares its bushland with the OzGrav research facilities, the Zadko Telescope Facility and the USAFA Falcon Telescope Network.
+The observatory boasts professional staff and five telescopes including one of the largest for public observing in WA.
+Along with regular night tours, other special events include, Local Aboriginal Astronomy nights, Tame Your Telescope and Astrophotography classes.
+Added to this is the annual Gingin Dark Sky Star Party, held under protected Dark Skies an hours drive north of Perth.

 Address: 1098 Military Road, Yeal 6503Contact: (08) 9575 7577 (Office) or